UmaSangumathi/BaitMaker/README.md

 Notes:
 'Directory': the initial files required for the designing and the output files are written
 'Species Conserved baits fasta file': fasta file with designed conserved baits designed by option A. This is to make sure that the Species   consevered baits already designed are included.
+If conserved baits are not available, then just use an empty fasta file (.fa).
 'Query reference genomes in fasta': This file is a fasta file with all the genome sequences for which the baits are designed (.fa)

 Each step generated a number of intermediate files and these are deleted in the final step.